Building 320, East Hospital Road

 Assistant Directors - (706) 787-8546 or (706) 787-5516

 Introduction - The US Army Advanced Education Program in Periodontics is a three-year postdoctoral graduate program accredited by the Council on Dental Accreditation of the American Dental Association.
 This advanced education program leading to specialty certification in Periodontic is offered by the US Army Dental Activity (DENTAC), Fort Gordon, Georgia.
 The Program can accommodate 12 residents, four in each of the three years of training.
-Research training is fully integrated into the program and may lead to a Master of Science Degree in Oral Biology awarded by the Georgia Regents University (GRU) School of Graduate Studies.
+Research training is fully integrated into the program and leading to a Master of Science Degree in Oral Biology.

 Four full-time, board certified staff periodontists are assigned to the program in addition to two certified dental hygienists and nine dental assistants.

 Purpose of the Program - The primary purpose of this program is to train selected US Army Dental Corps officers in all aspects of Periodontics.
 Residents learn the background sciences and develop the clinical experiences necessary to select those techniques which meet the biological, physiological, and mechanical requirements for oral rehabilitation.
 The clinical aspect requires attention to detail, precision, and perfection of various surgical techniques.
 The interrelation of other clinical specialties with Periodontics using a comprehensive multi-disciplinary approach is emphasized.
 The didactic phase is presented through formal courses, staff lectures, consultant visits, hospital conferences, library research, literature reviews and seminars.
 Upon completion of the residency program, the graduate will be a periodontist with in-depth knowledge and proficient skills pertinent to the specialty of periodontics.